3. CA Bicycle Laws and Personal Bike Safety / Skills–Tips for Children, Teens, and Adults

 - The DMV’s California Driver Handbook on Sharing the Road includes a section on bicycles; click here.
 (Spanish speakers:

 That DMV page is also available in Spanish.)

 - For links to all Vehicle Code sections, click here–or for ease of referral, see bottom of this web page for an excerpt from the DMV website.
-Vehicle Code sections include such things a “Operation on Roadways,” about proper lane usage, “Equipment Requirements” for night riding and more.
+Vehicle Code sections include such things a “Operation on Roadways,” about proper lane usage, equipment requirements/required equipment for day or night riding.
 Clarification on some of these topics will be found on this Bicycling Monterey web page.
 (Spanish speakers: Lo siento.
 As of 20 May 2013, these DMV links lead to “Disponible sólo en inglés” message.
 However, Bicycling Monterey’s en español page includes Spanish-language bike resources too, including a summary of laws for California bicyclists that include the DMV’s “Equipment Requirements.”
 You may download it here also:

 California Highway Patrol

 The CHP provides a “Bicycle Riding” pamphlet, in English and Spanish, that covers common causes of bicycle crashes, theft precautions, the laws, bicycle registration, equipment requirements, safety tips.
 Click here for the CHP web page, where you can download the most current versions (often more current than local CHP offices may have on hand).

 The CHP cares about helping Californians share the road safely, whether they are driving or biking.
 That’s why Start Smart began in Monterey County in 2002.
 It targets youth ages 15-19, and their parent/guardian.
 It is so valuable it expanded into a statewide program.
 To learn when the next Start Smart sessions take place, contact your local CHP office.
 Or to ask questions about Monterey County classes, contact Officer Rios, 831-796-2197.